• Skip to primary navigation

 Chocolate Orange Custard Tart

-If you've not made chocolate pastry before, then this Chocolate Orange Custard Tart is a great place to start!
-The filling is a rich baked chocolate custard, it's flavoured with orange extract which is the best way to get a good orange flavour without comprimising the texture of the custard.
+This Chocolate Orange Custard Tart has a rich baked chocolate orange custard filling, it's flavoured with orange extract which is the best way to get a good orange flavour without comprimising the texture of the custard.
 Orange extract is pretty easy to get hold of, I get it in my local supermarket.
-I've decorated the Chocolate Orange Custard Tart with whipped cream, and Terry's Chocolate Orange slices, because they're awesome!
-This would be perfect anytime of year, but chocolate orange is very Christmassy, so I think this Chocolate Orange Custard Tart would be a great Christmas dessert for either the day itself, or any parties you're hosting!
+It's encased in chocolate pastry and I've decorated the Chocolate Orange Custard Tart with whipped cream, and Terry's Chocolate Orange slices.
+This would be perfect anytime of year, but chocolate orange is very Christmassy, so it would be a great Christmas dessert for either the day itself, or any parties you're hosting!

 Chocolate Orange Custard Tart

-How to make a Chocolate Orange Custard Tart
+How to make the Chocolate Orange Custard Tart

 Chocolate Orange Custard Tart